 The student welfare policy has been created to ensure our students are always in an environment that is safe, engaging and promotes a strong sense of self.
-We believe that for a child to excel they need a strong feeling of self-worth and they need to have a positive connection with their teachers and fellow students and the school community.
-Feeling secure, safe and cared for influences their ability to learn.
-Our Student Welfare Policy encompasses the practices of the school to meet the personal, social, emotional and individual needs of all our students.
-The school's aim is to create a warm, trusting, safe and rewarding environment where each student can reach and surpass their potential.
+We believe that for a child to excel, they need a strong feeling of self-worth and they need to have a positive connection with their teachers and fellow students and the school community.
+Our Student Welfare Policy encompasses the practices of the school to meet the personal, social, emotional, and individual needs of all our students.
+The school's aim is to create a warm, trusting, safe and rewarding environment where each student can surpass their potential.

-At Woonona, we aim to create a strong school culture and community through our Student Welfare Policy.
+At Woonona, we create a strong school culture and community through our Student Welfare Policy.